Neighbourhood Central

 Keeping Children Safe

 Keeping Children Safe is an educational based program to enable participants to recognise abuse and neglect and the effects this has on children.
+KCS assists families to develop a variety of tools and skills to help protect and create a safe environment, for children and young people.

 For further information on these programs please call 6862 1872.